-Last Thursday we partnered with Consulting Magazine to sponsor a webinar that addressed the impending disruption of the consulting industry and discussed how consultants can stay ahead of the curve.
+Recently, 9Lenses partnered with Consulting Magazine to sponsor a webinar that addressed the impending disruption of the consulting industry and discussed how emerging technologies will disrupt consulting.
 The discussion included input from two consultancies, Ernst & Young and West Monroe Partners, Managing Director of Kennedy Consulting Research & Advisory Tom Rodenhauser, and Edwin Miller, our own Founder and CEO.
 You can listen to the full webinar here, but below we’ve provided a brief recap, as well.

 Craig Glindemann, Partner, EMEIA Advisory Centre, EY